qtecsolution/1commerce-saas/README.md

 ## 🖥️ Usage

--   **Admin Panel**: Access the admin panel to manage landing pages, products, and user accounts.
+-   **Admin Panel**: Access the admin panel to manage single page shops, products, and user accounts.
--   **Drag-and-Drop Customization**: Use the drag-and-drop interface to customize landing pages in real-time.
+-   **Real-time Customization**: Use the interactive interface to customize single page shops in real-time.
 -   **Live Preview**: Preview changes before publishing to ensure the landing page meets your requirements.
 -   **One-Click Publishing**: Publish your landing page with a single click and share it with your audience.